- Johann Helfrich Muller was a German engineer and builder born in 1746.

 3. Make one revolution of the crank ().
 The sum can be read using the black digits in the windows of dials ().

 4. Third, fourth, … addends can be entered at the side circles () and each adding operation is performed using one revolution of the crank.

-The multiplication can be done by performing successive additions, while the division is done in the way, similar to the multiplication, but are used the red digits of the dials and is based on successive subtractions (just like using the machine oh Hahn).
+The multiplication can be done by performing successive additions, while the division is done in a way, similar to multiplication, but are used the red digits of the dials and are based on successive subtractions (just like using the machine oh Hahn).